MarcelGarus/server/blog/timeless-privacy-policy.md

 When you access my website, the server automatically records [general information](https://github.com/marcelgarus/server/blob/main/src/visits.rs), which I statistically evaluate.
 In particular, I use them for the following purposes:

-* Administrative: Ensuring a problem-free use of my website and evaluating its stability and performance
+* **Administrative**: Ensuring a problem-free use of my website and evaluating its stability and performance
-* Content statistics: Evaluating which content is popular
+* **Content statistics**: Evaluating which content is popular
-* User statistics: Which browsers, operating systems, and languages are used
+* **User statistics**: Which browsers, operating systems, and languages are used

 **Legal basis**:
 The processing takes place in accordance with Art.
 6 Paragraph 1 GDPR on the basis of my legitimate interest in improving the stability and functionality of our website and evaluating the content and audience.